matthiasschaub/tahuti/proposal.md

 track of all expenses and IOUs in one place and works with both crypto and fiat ([RFP](https://urbit.org/grants/splitwise)).

 Urbit is for small communities.
-Communities need a way to keep track of and to split shared expenses.
+And those need a way to keep track of and to split shared expenses.

 ## Basic User Story